vijay-jaisankar/readme-test/README.md

 # readme-test
-Repository to check out some of the new GUI Changes.
+Repository to check out some of the new GUI changes introduced to Github.

 We're no strangers to love
 You know the rules and so do I (do I)